dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Demo/authentication-authorization/svcacc-rbac/README.md

 k3s kubectl get secret/sa-token -o yaml
 ```

 Here we have to specify secret/<name_of_secret>.
-IN this case, the secret name is "sa-token".
+In this case, the secret name is "sa-token".

 <img src="https://github.com/dikshita-git/Research-Project/blob/main/Demo/authentication-authorization/svcacc-rbac/images/4_secret-token.png">
 <i>Fig: Extract secret token</i>

+#### 4. Create a role:

+Now we create role (<code><a href="https://github.com/dikshita-git/Research-Project/blob/main/Demo/authentication-authorization/svcacc-rbac/default-role.yaml">default-role.yaml</a></code>)with the name "sarbac" with different permissions.
+Here the actions: verbs: ["get", "list", "watch"] can be performed for the resources : ["pods"] only in the "default" namespace.